A simple kit is available that radically improves performance of the Marimba Lumina.

 • Much quicker changes from program to program.

-Not only that, but if there are any changes, operating system updates will be available for download and are uploadable via MIDI sysex messages!
-Alternately, memory cards can be purchased and used for uploading a new OS.
+Not only that, but if there are any changes, operating system updates will be available for download or uploadable via MIDI sysex messages or memory cards.

 What you won't get: